-Mdm Loong was previously with the Renong Group of Companies for a total of 11 years covering companies such as Projek Lebuhraya Utara-Selatan Berhad (1988-1992), United Engineers (Malaysia) Berhad (1993-1994, 1997-1998), Renong Berhad (1995-1996), HBN Management Office and Renong Group of Companies (1997-1999).
+Mdm Loong was previously with the Renong Group of Companies for a total of 11 years covering companies such as Projek Lebuhraya Utara-Selatan Berhad (1988-1992).
+United Engineers (Malaysia) Berhad (1993-1994, 1997-1998), Renong Berhad (1995-1996), HBN Management Office and Renong Group of Companies (1997-1999).
 She left the Renong Group in late 1999 to join YBhg Tan Sri Dato' (Dr) Rozali Ismail as Financial Advisor under a financial consultancy company, Jendela Permai Sdn Bhd (2000-2004).
+She was appointed as Finance Director to the Board of Puncak Niaga Holdings Bhd from January 2005 - June 2005.
 She then joined Scomi Group Berhad as Senior Vice President - Corporate Finance & Chief Financial Officer of Scomi Marine Bhd since July 2005.
 Thereafter, she was transferred to Scomi Group Berhad as Group Chief Financial Officer in August 2006.
-In early 2008, she was redesignated as Group Chief Performance Officer.
+In early 2008, she was re-designated as Group Chief Investment and Performance Officer.

 Mdm Loong has vast experience in financial advisory matters specialising in the areas of corporate debt restructuring, corporate finance and project financing for privatisation projects.
-She is also an Independent Director of CIMB Principal, a subsidiary of CIMB Berhad, as well as Director of some of Scomi Group Berhad's subsidiaries.
+She was formerly a Director of CIMB-Principal Islamic Asset Management Sdn Bhd and is currently a Director of some of Scomi Group Berhad's subsidiaries.